[NEWLY REVISED: 5/28/2017]

 As soon as their grandparents gave them their hugs and kisses and their tearful goodbyes to their grandchildren and to their son as well, they headed off to the train.
 They rode it and reached to the airport in time to catch the gate to their flight.

 As they waited for their boarding flight, Hyoga watched the numerous people passing by in the airport terminal.
-He saw many different people, young and old, from a little boy holding his parents hands, to a young couple walking by, the young woman with her head on the young man's shoulder, and to a sweet old couple that were holding hands.
+He saw many different people, young and old, from a little boy holding his parent's hands, to a young couple walking by, the young woman with her head on the young man's shoulder, and to a sweet old couple that was holding hands.
 He also saw other people greeting each other with traditional bowing and handshakes.